AdobeDocs/commerce-pwa-studio/src/pages/customize/customize-footer-component/index.md

 ---
-title: Modify the Footer component
+title: Customize the Footer component
 ---

-# Modify the Footer component
+# Customize the Footer component

-One way to customize a storefront is to modify its UI components.
+One way to customize a storefront is to customize its UI components.

 ## Overview